AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >[!ENDTABS]

-For more information about creating journeys in [!DNL Adobe Journey Optimizer], read the [Get started with journeys guide](https://experienceleague.adobe.com/docs/journey-optimizer/using/orchestrate-journeys/journey.html).
+For more information about creating journeys in [!DNL Adobe Journey Optimizer], read the [get started with journeys](https://experienceleague.adobe.com/docs/journey-optimizer/using/orchestrate-journeys/journey.html) guide.

 ### Set up destination to display paid media ads {#paid-media-ads}